 • Embed images or collect and send them

 • Save as either native AI, EPS or PDF

 Saving your Corel Draw file as an Adobe Illustrator EPS

 • Convert all your text/copy to outline fonts

 NOTE: Native Publisher files are not considered a print-ready format.
 We must use conversion software to open these files and some layout adjustment is required.
 To include the 1/8 bleed in Publisher you must increase the actual file size by .25" - 8.5 x 11 should really be 8.75 x 11.25.

 You will need to have the full version of Adobe Acrobat PDF.
-If you don’t please download and use PDF PREFLIGHT from our CUAdvantage site.
+If you don’t please download and use PDF PREFLIGHT.
 Download and follow the instructions.

 If you DO have the full version of Adobe Acrobat PDF please follow the steps below.

 • Under File, Print, select Adobe PDF writer